AleksandrHovhannisyan/blur/README.md

 ## Local Development Setup

-In both Chrome and Firefox, you can load extensions that are being locally developed.
+Prerequisites:
+- Node >= 18

+Steps:
-1. Clone the repo.
+1. Clone this repository.
 2. Run `corepack enable` to enable Corepack.
-3. Run `corepack install` to install pnpm.
+3. Run `corepack install` to install pnpm, the package manager for this project.
 4. Run `pnpm install` to install dependencies.
-5. Run `pnpm build` to generate the `dist/` directory.
+5. Run `pnpm build` to generate `dist/chrome` and `dist/firefox`.
-6. Choose this directory in your browser's extension manager (e.g., "Load unpacked" in Chrome).
+6. Choose the right directory in your browser's extension manager
+    - Chrome: Go to `chrome://extensions/` and click `Load unpacked`
+    - Firefox: Go to `about:debugging#/runtime/this-firefox` and click `Load Temporary Add-on...`

 ## Feature Planning